-The Colac Water Reclamation Plant is located on the north eastern edge of the town and treats approximately 2,000 million litres of wastewater each year from homes, businesses and industries.
+The Colac Water Reclamation Plant is located on the north eastern edge of the town and treats approximately 2,000 million litres of wastewater each year.
+A small proportion of the Class C recycled water produced by the plant is reused onsite, with the remainder being discharged to Lake Colac.